Chinglish // The Ones You Have to See to Believe

 Firstly the tones – 操 (first tone) means to grasp, but change that to a more aggressive forth tone and it means f*ck.
 So although in writing it’s the same, the tone (and I guess the possible aggression/context) would give away whether the person meant grasp or f^ck.
 That said, on a sign, we’ve no way of knowing!

 Secondly – As we covered in our Chinese Swear Words blog, there is also another character for F*ck.

-Now, break this character down – without getting too vulgar, once you figure out what the top part of the character and the bottom part mean separately, you’ll discover a rather eye-opening way to depict the character “f$ck”… we’ll leave it there for now!
+Now, break this character down – without getting too vulgar, once you figure out what the top part of the character and the bottom part mean separately (look it up if you don’t know already), you’ll discover a rather eye-opening way to depict the character “f$ck”… we’ll leave it there for now!

 Disclaimer – the character 操 generally used much more than 肏.